j0gea/RTKLIBtoJAVA/README.md

 2. Test the code.
 (Useing ublox / rtk)
 3. Make the code to JAVA to use on Springboot
 4. Yey

+Mini goal
+--
+1

+- Parse : Rawx / sfrbx message form ublox
+- Parse : RTCM form ublox

+- See if I can use PAWX/SFRBX/RTCM on rtkpose.c file
+- test the accuracy are right